Introduction / History

 There are various factors to consider when determining how to initially reach out to them.
 Tribes are vanishing faster than mission organizations are succeeding in translating Scripture into their languages.
 In general, tribal groups are refugees, living in perpetual fear of aggression from other tribes or powerful civilizations.
 Often they are able to survive by finding out how to live where no one else would want the land.
 This is important to realize that the Bozos are a nomadic people and are thus on the move.
 It is important to be willing to travel along with them.
 Also, this tribal group is animistic, beneath the Muslim surface there is a strong animistic undercurrent.
 They already have their own distinctive religious systems and worldviews.
 It will be thus important to slowly enter into the society and gradually become accepted.
 This people group will likely not respond to being directly evangelized.

-* Ask the Lord to raise up strong local churches among the Bozo by the year 2015.
+Ask the Lord to raise up strong local churches among the Bozo in his timing.

 Scripture Prayers for the Bozo, Jenaama in Côte d'Ivoire.